DEADLINE EXTENDED TO JUNE 29!

-Announcing the Winners of MEI's Inaugural Digital Photography Contest
+Announcing MEI's Second Annual Photography Contest

 Contest Rules and Submission Guidelines

 The Middle East Institute (MEI) Digital Photo Contest (“Photo Contest”) is open to all professional and amateur photographers who have reached the age of majority in their jurisdiction of residence at the time of entry.
 Board Members and Employees of The Middle East Institute, as well as the immediate family (spouse, parents, siblings, and children) of those persons are not eligible to enter.

 By submitting an entry to the Photo Contest, entrants certify that their participation in this Photo Contest is not illegal or in violation of any law, regulation, treaty or administrative act.